Judesfg/3D-Graphics-Project/README.md

 # Jude Gibson - 3D-Graphics Project

 This is a simple project involved 2 alien models rendered in 3D using Java OpenGL (JOGL).
-To run the program, you must firzt run the two following commands:
+To run the program, you must first run the two following commands in your terminal:

 export PATH=/{PROJECT_PATH}/jogl25/lib:$PATH